~ Esther 8:17 ~

 1. The plain meaning of the passage is that Gentiles converted to Judaism.

-2. Philological considerations, as explained by Dr. Fruchtenbaum:
+2. Grammatical considerations, as explained by Dr. Fruchtenbaum:

-3. Among the two hundred and fifty-six times in which "Jew" or "Jews" appear in the New American Standard, Esther 8:17 is the only instance in which proselytes are called Jews.
-(In our Replacement Theology study, which begins in Shofar 23, we examined those New Testament passages that appear to say otherwise at first glance, and have found that they actually do not.)
+3. Among the two hundred and fifty-six times in which Jew or Jews appear in the New American Standard, Esther 8:17 is the only instance in which proselytes are called Jews.
+(In our Replacement Theology study, we examined those New Testament passages that appear to say otherwise at first glance, and have found that they actually do not.)

 Materials by Dr. Arnold Fruchtenbaum: